SEOTrance

 B.

-One portion of the site may be inconsistent with the rest if there is a clear justification for deviating from the norm.
+One portion of the site may deviate from the norm if there is a clear, user-centered justification.

 C.

-All of the sub-pages should be consistent with each other and the main page should have its own distinct style.
+All sub-pages should be consistent with each other, but the home page should have its own distinct style.

 D.

-If signs and metaphors are used inconsistently, they may confuse customers, possibly resulting in lost sales.
+If signs and metaphors are used inconsistently, they can confuse customers and may contribute to lost sales.

 2.

-Which of the following statements best describes the way that poor signs and metaphors can prevent information architecture from functioning effectively?
+Which statement best explains how poor signs and metaphors can prevent information architecture from functioning effectively?

 Please select the best answer.